 How does it work?

+In the following video you'll see one of the scripts we use to deploy OpenIO.
+It includes the whole installation process and tests to check if everything works as expected.
 As you'll see, we make extensive use of Ansible to deploy our products, but even if you are not familiar with this tool I can tell you that all the important tunables are saved in a single configuration file that you can edit with a text editor.

-Here the most important steps of the process:
+The most important steps of the process

-- The second playbook, starting at 01:17, sets the database needed by keystone up.
+- The second playbook (starting at 01:17) sets the database needed by keystone up.

-- The fourth one (starting at 10:11) deploys the OpenIO SDS.
+- The fourth one (10:11) deploys OpenIO SDS.

-- The fifth (starting at 25:06) is all about platform testing.
+- The fifth (25:06) is all about platform testing.

 - A Docker container is available here.
 It is perfect for developers, quick to deploy, and great for testing product functionality.

 - Installation guides for Raspberry Pi are available on docs.openio.io.
-This is a great way to build a 1-node or a 3-node cluster with a fully functional installation of OpenIO SDS for home labs and makers.
+This is a great way to build a 1-node or a 3-node cluster with a fully functional installation of OpenIO for home labs and makers.

 - Standard x86 version (again on docs.openio.io) .